sfc-aqua/network-architecture-specifications/draft-aqua-network-architecture.md

 Introduction        {#intro}
 ============

+Words such as MUST and MAY are used in this document as specified in RFC2119 {{RFC2119}}.

+The goal of a quantum network is to enable distributed quantum functions by distributing entangled quantum states
+{{I-D.draft-irtf-qirg-principles}}.
+These states may be measured immediately upon arrival at the end nodes, or may be stored for further manipulation, processing and later measurement
+{{wehner-science}}.

-A QNode on a quantum network has at least one interface that accepts or emits quantum states to be shared with other QNodes.
+A *QNode* on a quantum network has at least one interface that accepts or emits quantum states to be shared with other QNodes.
 Typically, but not always, that interface will be optical.
 This document assumes the use of photons, described as quantum wave packets, for quantum